pibara/Rumpeltreepp/README.md

 Please have a look at test.cpp to view how the API is  coming along.

-Currently this project is built using a still rather crude cmake config, that does not test for availability of important libraries and uses hardcoded path to some cmake binaries.
-As such, RumpelTree++ is still very much a work in progress that you should not yet be using in production systems.
-I hope to release a more robust release in the comming weeks, but the current version should be sufficient to play around with, and possibly suplying me with feedback on the API.
+RumpelTree++ is still very much a work in progress, primaraly still lacking a few essential tests,
+that for that  reason you should not yet be usingin production systems yet.
+I hope to release a fully tested release in the comming weeks, but the current version should at least be sufficient to play around with, and possibly suplying me with feedback on the API.

 To build you will need to:

 * Make sure cmake, llvm and clang are installed.
 * Make sure Crypto++ is installed (both library and development headers)
-* Have a good look ar CMakeLists.txt, adjust the hard-coded llvm tool paths if needed.
 * Create a directory 'build'
 * Change your working dir to the new 'build' dir
 * Run 'cmake ..'